jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Searches for ROA information by origin autonomous system number are specified using this form:

-rpki1/roas?originAutnum=AAAA
+rpki1/roas?originAutnum=BBBB

-AAAA is an autonomous system number representing the "originAutnum" property of a ROA, as described in (#roa_object_class).
+BBBB is an autonomous system number representing the "originAutnum" property of a ROA, as described in (#roa_object_class).
 The following URL would be used to find information for ROAs with origin autonomous system number
 65536: